Graduate Studies

 The Executive Council of Graduate Faculty establishes all graduate-specific policy at the University of Kansas, subject to stakeholder review and Provost approval.
 The Policy Library is the official repository for this policy.
 Graduate policy is subject to revision.
 Graduate education is also governed by the policies established in the University Senate Rules and Regulations.

-A comprehensive list all graduate policy with links to the Policy Library is available on the Office of Graduate Studies website.
-These policy links include but are not limited to graduate specific policies on enrollment, grading, good academic standing, academic probation, and grievance procedures.
+A comprehensive list of all graduate policy with links to the Policy Library is available on the Office of Graduate Studies website.
+These policy links include but are not limited to graduate-specific policies on enrollment, grading, good academic standing, academic probation, and grievance procedures.

 Student Responsibilities

 All graduate students are responsible for informing themselves of Graduate Studies' requirements and policies.
 Students should visit the Graduate Studies website for the most up-to-date requirements and policies.
-Graduate students are also expected to be familiar with the regulations and requirements of their Graduate Divisions and of their home academic departments and programs.
-Members of the Graduate Faculty and staff members in the Graduate Divisions are expected to be ready to answer questions and offer counsel.
+Graduate students are also expected to be familiar with the regulations and requirements of their school or College and of their home academic departments and programs.
+Members of the Graduate Faculty and staff members in the schools and College are expected to be ready to answer questions and offer counsel.

 It is each graduate student’s responsibility to know and observe all regulations and procedures relating to the graduate degree program the student is pursuing.
 In no case will a regulation be waived or an exception be granted because students plead ignorance of, or contend that they were not informed of, requirements, regulations, procedures, and deadlines.
 Responsibility for following all policies and meeting all requirements and deadlines rests with the student.